 Tierra del Fuego National Park is in the “ecoregion of Patagonia and Altos Andes, a part of the sub-antarctic forest”.
 The park’s dramatic scenery includes waterfalls, forests, mountains, and glaciers.
 It was the first shoreline national park to be established in Argentina.

-If I like Bariloche am considering renting a small apartment and staying for a few weeks.
-Moving constantly is tiring but at this point I’ve almost grown accustomed to it.
+If I like Bariloche, am considering renting a small apartment and staying for a few weeks.
+Moving constantly is tiring, but at this point, I’ve almost grown accustomed to it.
 Bariloche is the first place I’ve found small short-term rentals available.
 It would be nice to be in a city and have a kitchen for a few days.
-Also, attending a live theater, music, or dance performance would be fabulous!
+Also, a live theater, music, or dance performance would be fabulous!